• Skip to main content

 • Once the dough has chilled, take it out on a floured surface.
 Roll into a rectangle, roughly 18" by 12", 1/4" thick.

-• Spread the marmalade on the top half of the rectangle, lengthways.
-Fold the bottom half over the marmalade.
+• Spread the marmalade on one half of the rectangle, lengthways.
+Fold the other half over the marmalade.

-• Brush the eggwash over the puffed rolls, sprinkle over the pearl sugar and bake for 20-25 mins or until quite golden brown on top.
+• Brush the eggwash over the puffed rolls, sprinkle over the pearl sugar, and bake for 20-25 mins or until golden brown on top.

 Notes